iionly/Elgg_1.8_faq/Readme.txt

 Version History

+1.8.7 (by iionly):
+    - Changed pages layout of FAQ pages (breadcrumps and title section) to better blend in with the other Elgg pages,
+    - Some code cleanup.

 1.8.6 (by iionly):
     - Added 3 language strings to the language files that were missing (thanks to PixelPop for reporting).